wgoudsbloem/react-jest-less-bootstrap-template/README.md

 ### Contribution guidelines ###

-* Go and Fork Off!!
+* Not defined yet, just email me :)

 ### Who do I talk to? ###